Earth Day 2019: Go greener with these cool eco-friendly products

 While Earth Day on April 22 is a great reminder of our role as stewards of the planet, the principles and ideals can radiate out long after the day's celebrations are over.
 Even small gestures can add up, whether you're choosing recycled goods or finding ways to ditch single-use plastic products.

-This Earth Day-inspired shopping list of cool products we spotted online will help you forego plastic baggies, skip the beef and harness the sun to light up your life.
+This Earth Day-inspired shopping list of cool products we spotted online will help you forgo plastic baggies, skip the beef and harness the sun to light up your life.

 Note that CNET may get a share of revenue from the sale of products featured on this page.